Mechanisms of Andreev reflection in quantum Hall graphene: Effect of disorder

 with $\delta \mu_i^{(\text{edge})}, \delta \mu_i^{(\text{SC})} \in [-t, t]$, illustrated in Fig.~\ref{fig:disorder}(a).
 We consider two relevant types of disorder.
 To simulate the disorder at the edge of graphene, we apply the disorder potential ($\delta \mu_i^{(\text{edge})}$) within \unit[6]{nm} from the graphene edges adjacent to the NS interface.
 Because this disorder extends into the bulk over a length smaller than the magnetic length $l_B = \sqrt{\hbar / eB}$, it does not introduce additional conduction channels, but it breaks the valley polarization of the edge states.
 Furthermore, in order to approximate the effect of coupling to a strongly disordered \ce{MoRe} superconductor~\cite{InterferenceChiralAndreev}, we add $\delta \mu_i^{(\text{SC})}$ in the superconduting region ($x>0$).

-\comment{Disorder at the edges changes the results only weakly, while bulk disorder causes oscillations similar to the experiments.} We observe that conductance in the presence of edge disorder varies only slowly [Fig.~\ref{fig:disorder}(c)] because the edge states near the NS interface still maintain a definite valley polarization [Fig.~\ref{fig:disorder}(b)], and the propagation along the NS interface preserves valley isospin.
+\comment{Disorder at the edges changes the results only weakly, while bulk disorder causes oscillations similar to the experiments.} We observe that conductance in the presence of edge disorder varies only slowly [Fig.~\ref{fig:disorder}(c)] because the edge states near the NS interface still maintain a definite valley isospin [Fig.~\ref{fig:disorder}(b)], and the propagation along the NS interface preserves valley number.
 On the other hand, scattering caused by disorder in the superconducting region leads to strong irregular oscillations (Eq.~\ref{eq:quantized_gns}) at all values of $\mu_{QH}$ and $B$ [Fig.~\ref{fig:disorder}(c)].
+We observed that the quantitative behavior is unchanged when a different random seed was used to generate the disorder landscape.